reilivia/reilivia.github.io/_posts/2022-08-18-exploring-the-noise-wave.markdown

 Here's what i got from my underestanding:
 * The x offset is inside to reset the x offset of the shape back to zero (it will reset after the function).
 * The y offset is outside the loop so that the y offset increase by one on each line (keeping track so that it won't reset after the function).
+* The x offset control the fluidity of the wave.
+* The y offset control the speed of the wave.

+# Noise Wave in Assignment 1
+After doing my research, I plan to add this noise wave into my assignment 1 as a background.
+For practical reason, I will change the name of xoff variable into fluidity and the yoff variable into speed.
+Check out my own version of the Noise Wave for my [Assignment 1 in here][assignment1].

 [noise-wave]: https://p5js.org/examples/math-noise-wave.html